dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### JPMS
 JPMS (Java Platform Module System) - new module system from java9 designed to improve encapsulation and class access.
 Module is the same jar file, but with more control.
 For example in simple jar file you can use any public classes inside packages, but with module you can limit number of packages publicly available.
+There are 3 phases of module:
+* `compile → link → run`
+* Link time = module resolution phase:
+  * resolves all modules and dependencies
+  * checks that the module graph is valid (no cycles, no missing modules)
+  * enforces exports / requires rules
+  * can optionally create a custom runtime image
+* No link time for non-modular jar, only `compile → run`
+  * dependencies resolved at runtime
+  * errors appear late

 There are 3 types of modules:
 * named module (NM) - one with `module-info.java` file loaded from `--module-path`
 * automatic module (AM) - simple jar loaded from `--module-path`, name of the module is the name of the jar itself, hyphens converted into dots and version is removed so `mysql-java-connector-1.2.3.jar` => `mysql.java.connector`.
 You can also set it explicitly by adding to `MANIFEST.MF` => `Automatic-Module-Name: <module name>`.
 All packages are both exported/opened of, and it can read all exported packages of all modules loaded with `--module-path`.